Evilong/android-maps-utils/docs/ArqSoft.md

 This library is a specialized tool for Android development and as such it requires:
  1. [JDK](http://www.oracle.com/technetwork/java/) TODO: Add description
  2. [Android SDK](http://developer.android.com/sdk/) TODO: Add description
- 3. [Google Play Services](https://developers.google.com/android/guides/overview) is a API for the deverse Google-powered features such as Google Maps and Google +.
+ 3. [Google Play Services](https://developers.google.com/android/guides/overview) is a API for the deverse Google-powered features such as Google Maps and Google+.

 It is also recomended to utilize the following tools for project managment: